buraglio/draft-nbrr-v6ops-clat-status/draft-nbrr-v6ops-clat-status.md

 # Introduction

-The increase of IPv6-only deployments since around 2021 has highlighted the importance of the 464XLAT technology, and specifically CLAT technology, in enabling access to legacy IPv4-only resources.
+The increase of IPv6-only deployments since around 2021 has highlighted the importance of the 464XLAT technology, and specifically customer-side address translator 9CLAT) component, in enabling access to legacy IPv4-only resources.
 Inclusion of CLAT technology, as either a default addition or a user-installable feature, has been a notable enabler of a more seamless migration off of legacy IP.
 The availability of client side translation has proliferated over the last several years, and many options and implementations exist.
 This document details the findings of an availability study of major non-mobile operating systems and their status as a feature availability.
 Additionally, basic functionality and performance is tested between varying systems using common performance testing tools.